Ryu Seong-hie: Partnership with Park Chan-wook

-Oldboy
+Early collaborations: Oldboy

-During the production of Memories of Murder, Ryu Seong-hie received an invitation from director Park Chan-wook to work on Oldboy.
-Directed and co-written by Park Chan-wook himself, Oldboy is an adaptation of the Japanese manga of the same name.
-The film follows the story of Oh Dae-su (Choi Min-sik), who is imprisoned in a cell resembling a hotel room for 15 years without knowing the motives and identity of his captor.
-When he is finally released, Dae-su finds himself still trapped in a web of conspiracy and violence as he seeks revenge against the enigmatic Lee Woo-jin (Yoo Ji-tae).
-His quest becomes entangled with romance when he falls in love with a young sushi chef, Mi-do (Kang Hye-jung).
+During the production of Memories of Murder, Ryu was invited by director Park Chan-wook to work on Oldboy (2003) an adaptation of the Japanese manga of the same name.
+The film follows the story of Oh Dae-su (Choi Min-sik), who is imprisoned for 15 years and seeks revenge against his captor Lee Woo-jin (Yoo Ji-tae).
+Along the way, he becomes romantically involved with a sushi chef, Mi-do (Kang Hye-jung).